 - Step 4.
 Transfer the steaks to a clean plate, cover and rest before serving and serving.

-How long to cook Steak on Stove (Internal Temperature Guide)
+How long to cook steak (Internal Temperature Guide)

-With a good thermometer, you don’t have to guess whether it’s cooked perfectly and take chances, or worse, cut into a steak to check.
+A good meat thermometer is your best friend when it comes to cooking meat, especially steaks.
+You don’t have to guess whether it’s cooked perfectly and take chances, or worse, cut into a steak to check.

-Here’s a quick guide for recommended internal temperatures for beef steaks:
+Here’s a quick guide for recommended internal temperatures:

 - Rare: 125°F